rickosborne/cascades/md/10-1-5-weather.md

 Dearborn, Hamilton, and Keats were all still asleep.

 Mr. Duchesne was back in his seat, and while he wasn't asleep he was working to arrange his pillow and blanket to do so.
-I bent down to help and he gave me a sleepy smile and "thanks".
+I bent down to help as he gave me a sleepy smile and "thanks".

 The businesswoman from 27A was not in her seat and as I approached the lavatories I could see that one was occupied.